Semi-Synchronous Federated Learning for Energy-Efficient Training and Accelerated Convergence in Cross-Silo Settings: Experiments

-We conduct an extensive experimental evaluation of different communication protocols on heterogeneous environments with different amounts of data per learner, local data distributions and computational resources.
-We evaluate the protocols on the Cifar-10 and Cifar-100 domains, with a federation consisting of 10 learners.
-All the asynchronous protocols (i.e., FedRec and AsyncFedAvg) were run using the caching mechanism described in Section~\ref{sec:MetisFederatedLearningFramework} except for FedAsync.
-FedAsync was run using the polynomial staleness function, i.e., FedAsync$+$Poly, with mixing hyperparameter $a=0.5$ and model divergence regularization factor $\rho=0.005$, which is reported to have the best performance \cite{xie2019asynchronous}.
-The weighting scheme for AsyncFedAvg is the same as SyncFedAvg, namely, the weighting value of each learner in the community is equal to the number of local training examples.
+We conduct an extensive experimental evaluation of different training policies on a diverse set of federated learning environments with heterogeneous amounts of data per learner, local data distributions, and computational resources.
+We evaluate the protocols on the CIFAR-10, CIFAR-100 and ExtendedMNIST By Class~\cite{cohen2017emnist,caldas2018leaf} benchmark datasets with a federation consisting of 10 learners as well as on the BrainAge prediction task~\cite{cole2017predicting,jonsson2019brain,PENG2020101871,stripelis2021scaling,gupta2021improved} with a federation of 8 learners.
+The asynchronous protocols (i.e., FedRec and AsyncFedAvg) were run using the caching mechanism described in Section~\ref{sec:MetisFederatedLearningFramework} except for FedAsync.
+FedAsync was run using the polynomial staleness function, i.e., FedAsync$+$Poly, with mixing hyperparameter $a=0.5$ and model divergence regularization factor $\rho=0.005$, which is reported to have the best performance~\cite{xie2019asynchronous}.

-\textbf{Models Architecture.} The architecture of the deep learning networks for Cifar-10 and Cifar-100 come from the Tensorflow tutorials: for Cifar-10 we train a 2-CNN \footnote{Cifar-10:\url{https://github.com/tensorflow/models/tree/r1.13.0/tutorials/image/cifar10}} and for Cifar-100 a ResNet-50 \footnote{Cifar-100:\url{https://github.com/tensorflow/models/tree/r1.13.0/official/resnet}}.
+\paragraph{Models Architecture.} The architecture of the deep learning networks for CIFAR-10 and CIFAR-100 come from the Tensorflow tutorials: for CIFAR-10 we train a 2-CNN \footnote{CIFAR-10: \url{https://github.com/tensorflow/models/tree/r1.13.0/tutorials/image/cifar10}} and for CIFAR-100 a ResNet-50 \footnote{CIFAR-100: \url{https://github.com/tensorflow/models/tree/r1.13.0/official/resnet}}.
+The 2-CNN model \footnote{ExtendedMNIST: \url{https://github.com/TalwalkarLab/leaf/blob/master/models/femnist/cnn.py}} architecture for ExtendedMNIST comes from the LEAF benchmark~\cite{caldas2018leaf}.
+The 5-CNN for BrainAge is from~\cite{stripelis2021scaling}.
 For all models, during training, we share all trainable weights (i.e., kernels and biases).
 For ResNet we also share the batch normalization, gamma and beta matrices.
-For reproducibility, we set a random seed for all our experiments (with the value 1990).
+The random seed for all our experiments is set to 1990.